 Mucous membrane pemphigoid in Child

 MMP is almost twice as common in females as it is in males, and it is seen most frequently in older individuals.
 MMP affects the mucous membranes and, less commonly, the skin.
-The mouth is involved most frequently (ie, painful erosions and ulcers), followed by the conjunctiva (corneal inflammation and scarring, conjunctiva inflammation, trichiasis, ectropion, symblepharon, ankyloblepharon, and blindness).
+The mouth is involved most often (ie, painful erosions and ulcers), followed by the conjunctiva (corneal inflammation and scarring, conjunctiva inflammation, trichiasis, ectropion, symblepharon, ankyloblepharon, and blindness).
 See ocular cicatricial pemphigoid.

-Nasal, anogenital, laryngeal, and esophageal mucosal surfaces can also be affected, leading to epistaxis, perianal erythema and scarring, phimosis or vaginal scarring, and hoarseness or dysphagia, respectively.
+Skin, nasal, anogenital, laryngeal, pharyngeal, and esophageal mucosal surfaces can also be affected, leading to epistaxis, perianal erythema and scarring, phimosis or vaginal scarring, and hoarseness or dysphagia, respectively.
 Scarring is the endpoint for all sites of involvement except the oral mucosa, where it is less frequent.

 Cutaneous disease, when present, most frequently accompanies mucous membrane disease.
 Occasionally, cutaneous blistering and scarring dominate the clinical picture (so-called Brunsting-Perry variant).

 L12.1 – Cicatricial pemphigoid